Come and See Me

-"Come and See Me" is a song by Canadian singer PartyNextDoor featuring fellow Canadian singer and rapper Drake, released as the lead single from the former's second studio album, PartyNextDoor 3 on March 23, 2016.
+"Come and See Me" is a song by Canadian singer PartyNextDoor featuring Canadian rapper Drake, released as the lead single from the former's second studio album, PartyNextDoor 3 on March 23, 2016.
 The song was produced by frequent OVO Sound collaborator Noah "40" Shebib.
 "Come and See Me" has peaked at number 55 on the Billboard Hot 100, becoming PartyNextDoor's highest-charting single at the time.
 It received a nomination for Best R&B Song at the 59th Grammy Awards in February 2017.
 The song is featured in the NBA 2K17 soundtrack.

 Music video

 A music video was released on June 23, 2016 directed by PartyNextDoor affiliate Adrian Martinez.
 The music video omits Drake's verse.
 It also features cameo appearances by American Hip Hop & R&B entertainers Big Sean and Jhené Aiko and reality television star Kylie Jenner appears as the main love interest.

 Remixes

 Due to the songs' popularity off of the album, there have been many multiple, unofficial remixes and covers of the song recorded by many artists.
 An unofficial remix of the song was released on May 13, 2016 by American R&B artist Erykah Badu.
-On May 18, 2016, R&B artist SZA released her cover of the song titled "twoAM".
+On May 18, 2016, singer-songwriter SZA released her cover of the song titled "TwoAM".
 Another unofficial remix was released by American singers Trevor Jackson and Iyan Jay. on July 30, 2016.
 On August 2, 2016 American artist Lil' Mo released her remix of the song off of her SoundCloud account.
 January 4, 2017 Trey Songz and MIKExANGEL released a remix of the song on Trey's official SoundCloud account.
 Another unofficial remix was made by rappers PnB Rock and PnB Meen and was uploaded to PnB's SoundCloud account.